siddhantk232/scholar/plan.md

 - [x] document README

 - [x] auth
-- change auth so that only admin can create new users (TEACHERs/STUDENTs/ADMINs)
+- [x] change auth so that only admin can create new users (TEACHERs/STUDENTs/ADMINs)

-- [ ] start working on components and features
+- [x] start working on components and features
+- implement score